flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAccountSettings
-### Returns the number of unmetered iOS and/or unmetered Android devices that have been purchased by the account.
+> Returns the number of unmetered iOS and/or unmetered Android devices that have been purchased by the account.<br/>

 #### Input Parameters
 * `Action` - _required_